aswinayyolath/stretch-kafka-docs/docs/Testing-performance.md

  - Regular Kafka cluster
  - Stretch cluster with Submariner
- - Stretch kafka cluster with cilium
+ - Stretch cluster with Cilium

 The Open messaging benchmark framework deploys 8 benchmark workers and one driver in the K8s environment.
 Once the tests start, the driver employs the workers to produce/consume messages to the cluster using its bootstrap url.